s54a/CliClock/Readme.md

 While in terminal it prompts you to snooze timer which uses the **Readline** Module.
 Input Time & Press Enter and it will restart Timer.

+So I the timer never stops if you want to stop it you will have to press **ESC** or **CTRL + C** on your Keyboard

+There is a bug or a little inconvenience in the Package when you snooze the timer and then if you try to exit the timer while it is running it takes almost 3 seconds to exit.

+I don't know why it happens.

+And I have tried to fix but it I can't there were a few fixes such just remove the function to exit and the user can exit by pressing CTRL + C.

 ## A few question you might ask